JovianHQ/opendatasets/README.md

 `opendatasets` uses the [Kaggle Official API](https://github.com/Kaggle/kaggle-api) for donwloading dataset from Kaggle.
 Follow these steps to find your API credentials:

-1. Sign in to  [https://kaggle.com/](https://kaggle.com),  then click on your profile picture on the top right and select "My Account" from the menu.
+1. Go to [https://kaggle.com/me/account](https://kaggle.com/me/account) (sign in if required).

 2. Scroll down to the "API" section and click "Create New API Token".

 This will download a file `kaggle.json` with the following contents:

 ```
 {"username":"YOUR_KAGGLE_USERNAME","key":"YOUR_KAGGLE_KEY"}